 - Open minds – ‘women can be the boss and wear the trousers at the same times’ (Stormzy).

 - Sharing home duties – women and men need to be able to balance the responsibilities at home, like childcare.

 - Women in positions of power – yes, we have our second female Prime Minister now, but still less than a quarter of all CEOs are female.

 Just have a think about what I have said… because I can make a difference.
 Together we will make a difference!

-OIAM Co-founder/CEO said, “Saniya made the whole school very proud tonight with her very accomplished speech!
+OIAM Co-founder/CEO Wayne Jacobs said, “Saniya made the whole school very proud tonight with her very accomplished speech!
 Her dialect and body language was compelling in keeping with her deeply provoking and inspiring speech!
 Well done Saniya, you represented the values of One In A Million, (compassion, honesty, integrity, and excellence), in an exemplary manner!”.

 Mrs Gul, Saniya’s mother said, “I could not be prouder of my daughter’s achievements tonight!
 She represented our family, the school and local community amazingly well!
 In our eyes, she is a winner!”.

 Mr Grant, OIAM Principal said, “I am extremely proud of everyone tonight.
 It has been such a special occasion.
-Our students and staff did a great job hosting the evening, with people serving in many different roles from backstage support, timekeeping, singing and drama production alongside students from Woodhouse Grove students.
+Our students and staff did a great job hosting the evening, with people serving in many different roles from backstage support, timekeeping, singing and drama production alongside students from Woodhouse Grove School.
 However, the star of the evening has to be student Saniya for giving the most wonderful speech and presentation.
 She has made everyone at One In A Million very proud!
 Well done Saniya”.